core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 For confidential communication via DTLS or OSCORE the impact of a fixed ID on security is limited, as both harden against injecting spoofed responses.
-Consequently, it is of little concern to leverage the benefits of CoAP caching by setting the ID to 0.
+Consequently, the ID of the DNS message can be set to 0 without any concern in order to leverage the advantages of CoAP caching.

 A user of DoC must be aware that the DoC server may communicate unprotected with the upstream DNS infrastructure, e.g., using DNS over UDP.